 Before you set up a blog, it’s important to know that craft is an extremely broad niche.
-According to Wikipedia, there are several sub niches under this category that may cross path with your interest.
+According to Wikipedia, there are several sub-niches under this category that may cross the path with your interest.

 Now that you know the importance of selecting a targeted niche, let’s go through two simple steps in setting up a blog.